Who Is Susan Lucci?

 In 1969, the 21-year-old Lucci auditioned for and won the part of Erica Kane on the fledgling daytime soap opera All My Children.
-From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers and nine marriages to six different men.
+From 1970 onward, Lucci earned the adoration of her fans for her portrayal of Erica through several high-profile careers and numerous marriages.
 TV Guide has called Erica Kane "unequivocally the most famous soap opera character in the history of daytime TV."

 Emmy Nominations and Long-Awaited Win